Everything on lumen

 When you used to choose a lamp, it was a lot simpler than it is now.
 You looked at the wattage and the fitting and that's how you chose your lamp.
 Manufacturers thought that by indicating the wattage they gave an indication of the light output.
 That is not how it works.
 The wattage says something about the energy consumption, not about the light output.
 Do you want to know how much energy a lamp uses per second?
 Then you look at the wattage.
 But when you want to know the light output of a lamp, you look at the number of lumens.
 With lumens we express the light intensity per wattage.

-When you compare different types of lamps such as an incandescent lamp and an LED lamp with the help of the wattage, it is actually comparing apples with pears.
-A LED lamp is much more energy-efficient than a light bulb, so the wattage is much lower.
-How to compare an incandescent or halogen lamp with an LED light?
-Then you look at the number of lumens.
+If you compare different types of lamps, such as an incandescent lamp and an LED lamp on the basis of the wattage, it's actually comparing apples and oranges.
+An LED lamp is much more energy-efficient than an incandescent lamp, so the wattage is a lot lower.
+How do you compare an incandescent or halogen lamp with an LED lamp?
+You look at the number of lumen.
 Lumen is the amount of light that a lamp emits per wattage.
-The more lumens you have, the higher the wattage and vice versa.
+The more lumen you have, the higher the wattage and vice versa.
 But that, of course, is limited within 1 type of lamp.
-Otherwise you will come back to the apple and pear story.

 |Wattage||Light bulb||Halogen lamp||Energy-saving bulb||LED lamp|